Income Tax Rebate in India

 If you are undertaking any medical treatment for thalassaemia, kidney failure, cancer etc., the sum spent on these treatments can get tax exemption.

-Tax Rebate is made available for Hindu Undivided Families (HUF) and individuals who reside in India.
+Income tax rebate in India is made available for Hindu Undivided Families (HUF) and individuals who reside in India.

 Taxpayer can claim tax rebates for Rs.
 40, 000 or actual expense, whichever is lesser.